ioscodesnippet/ioscodesnippet.github.io/_posts/2013-09-30-observe-nscoder-using-nsproxy.md

 Sometimes you're wondering what are stored in an NSCoder instance?

-There's a little utility exactly for this purpose, I called it `UINibDecoderProxy`.
-Here's how you use it:
+Here's a little utility exactly for this purpose, I called it `UINibDecoderProxy`.
+This is how you use it:

 ```
 #import "UINibDecoderProxy.h"